Kels1456/django_shopping/README.md

 # django_shopping

 this is a readme file for our project

+thank you sir